Practice Policies & Notices

 • Late cancellation fees

-• Outstanding balances remaining after insurance processing
+• Balances remaining after insurance processing

 Timing of Charges